vsivsi/gridfs-locks/README.md

   // release or renew...
 });

-// event: 'renewed' - A held lock was successfully renewed for another lockExpiration seconds
+// event: 'renewed' - A held lock was successfully renewed for another lifetime
 // see renewLock() method below

 lock.on('renewed', function (ld) {